deufrai/als/content/en/docs/v0.7/user-guide/preferences/processing/_index.md

 1. `Use dark subtraction` activates the subtraction
 2. `Change...` allows the selection of the master dark file
-3. `Clear` emplies the master dark file path
+3. `Clear` empties the master dark file path

 {{% alert color="warning" %}}
 ⚠️ The master dark **must have the same dimensions** (_width x height_) as the image to be processed

+If the dimensions are different:
+- a **WARNING** message is added to the session log, with the message '_Data structure inconsistency_'
+- The `Acknowledge` button in the `Session Log` is activated
+- If the `session log` is hidden, the new problem indicator appears in the `Issues` section of the panel.
 {{% /alert %}}

 {{% alert color="info" %}}